jthack/hydeout/_posts/2023-07-31-ai-creativity.md

 I've heard many people say that LLMs (and generative AI overall) don't create new things.
 They can only output variations of what was put in.
 I disagree.
 Let's dig into why.

 **Note:** I know generative AI is _usually_ imitating.
-But the question I am attempting to answer here is whether they can ever create something original.
+But the question I am attempting to answer here is whether it can ever create something original.

 ## Clarifying the Question